Evrid/Arduino-Rotary-Encoder-Controlled-Robot-Arm/README.md

 ## Overview

-This project is inspired by a Bluetooth controlled robot arm seen on `howtomechatronics.com`.
-We've modified the design to use rotary encoders for more precise and user-friendly control.
+I've modified the design to use rotary encoders for more precise and user-friendly control.
 You can now control each joint of the robot arm using a rotary encoder and also record its movements.

 ## Supplies